DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

 I would use Datadog for tracking airport statistics.
 I would like to see what times of day airports have the most on-time departures and arrivals.
 I would also like to track what type of weather causes the most delays into and out of airports.
+This could be a good way for consumers to know which timeframes generally have the best on time percentages and help them to book their itineraries accordingly.

 ## Sidenote:

 I initially had a lot of trouble getting everything up and running.
 I chose not to use a VM that ran Ubuntu and instead opted to run the datadog-agent on my OSX.
-That choice ended up causing some issues where certain metrics were not reporting.
-In the end, I read through the docs very carefully and started all over from scratch and used the VM running Ubuntu 16.04.
+That choice ended up causing some issues where certain metrics were not reporting i.e. the I/O metric.
+In the end, I read through the docs very carefully and started all over from scratch and used the VM running Ubuntu 16.04 and was able to fully complete the exercise.

 I want to thank you for the opportunity to complete this hiring exercise.
 It was a great learning experience and extremely gratifying to see completed!